AnnMarieW/dash-quickstart/where-to-find-help/README.md

 # Need more help?

-- The best source of information about Dash is in the official Plotly [Dash Tutorial](https://dash.plotly.com/installation).
+- One of the best source of information about Dash is in the official Plotly [Dash Tutorial](https://dash.plotly.com/installation).
 It's continually being updated as new features are added to Dash and Plotly.
 It also has lots of great examples.

 - Check out the  [Dash Community Forum](https://community.plotly.com/).
 You will probably find an answer in one of the posts,